slackapi/python-slack-sdk/docs/content/legacy/basic_usage.md

 Slack in more complex ways than the integrations we provide out of the box.

-Access Slack\'s API methods requires an OAuth token \-- see the [Tokens & Authentication](auth) section for more on how Slack uses OAuth tokens as well as best practices.
+Accessing Slack API methods requires an OAuth token — see the [Tokens & Authentication](auth) section for more on how Slack uses OAuth tokens as well as best practices.